barjac/freedv-rade-build/README.md

 A desktop file to start FreeDV is added to the user's ~/Desktop folder.
 This calls the 'freedv-start' script so changes there e.g. rigctld settings will still work.

+**Important** If you start rigctld from 'freedv-start' and run two instances of FreeDV-RADE at the same time, e.g. a second one to monitor an SDR,  then you must use two differently named start scripts.

+Copy the original under a new name for the SDR instance without rigctld enabled and use the original for your TX/RX with rigctld activated.

+If you want a second desktop file for the SDR instance then you can edit the original to point at the new start script and then create a new main one using the 'Update-RADE' script.

 freedv-rade-build has been tested in x86_64 installations of the following: